pdanny90/p_dan/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-Using Ansible serve a variety of benefits that allows one to easily administer tasks across machines such as configuring and installing applications.
+Using Ansible serves a variety of benefits that allows one to easily administer tasks across machines such as configuring and installing applications.
 This lightweight method consumes less resources and greatly negates human error during configuration.
 Through the use of containers and applications allows administrators to have the most flexibility to reproduce an environment across various systems, detect vulnerabilities and review logs.

 The playbook implements the following tasks: